 Setting aside issues of how a custom app is constructed or deployed, you basically have to solve these problems:

-In a webhook integration, the deployment model is usually this::
+In an incoming webhook integration, the deployment model is usually this::

 3rd party hardware: